(Note: This post was originally written in 2015)

 While I prefer norms for signage, I do teach the “Do’s and Don’ts” of the library as a part of my 6th grade back to school orientation each year.
 I have the classes divided into groups, and each table is given a packet of ten situation cards.
 Each of these situations are things that they might see happening in the library.
 To make it more fun, I used book character names instead of regular student names.
 The heroes are doing the “do’s”, while the villains exemplify the “don’ts”.
 After working through these cards in their groups, we watch a video that my student helpers put together each year where they act out the do’s and don’ts.
 Creating this video is a really fun way to get to know my helpers at the beginning of the year.
 They especially have fun with the don’ts 🙂 Here’s a link to my cards.

-My school district has a new superintendent, and one of the major changes he made this year was to our district’s mission statement.
+(In 2015) my school district had a new superintendent, and one of the major changes he made was to our district’s mission statement.
 I honestly have no idea what the old one was, and neither did anyone he asked when he set out to change it.
 So he created a mission statement that everyone could remember “Preparing students for life”.
 By creating such an easy to remember mission statement, it has begun to affect and influence our entire district.

 When I took a critical look at my old mission statement, I realized that it was too long for me to memorize.
 That meant that it wasn’t really influencing my day-to-day decisions and actions.
 So I challenged myself to create a tweetable mission – one that could be written up in 140 characters or less.
 It’s so much easier for me to remember “to discover, learn, grow, create, connect, collaborate and explore our world”.
 I keep it in mind every time I work with a student, teach a class and organize a makerspace activity.